Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 For guidance on configuration with some example scenarios, see :ref:`Configuration Notes`

-See also :ref:`Parameter Legality Notes` regarding legality checking of parameters.
+See also :ref:`PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.

 ~~~~~~~~~~~~~~~~
 Access functions